Friday, January 23, 2015

 Montgomery Confederate Hospital

-We rode through the Oakwood Annex and St Margaret's cemeteries, where I took several pictures of tombstones of Confederate soldiers and several historical markers.
+We rode through the Oakwood Annex and St. Margaret's cemeteries, where I took several pictures of Confederate soldiers' tombstones and several historical markers.

-It was a very interesting day, with lots of historic places and makers.
+It was an exciting day, with lots of historic places and makers.
 We visited the tombstone and museum of Hank Williams, toured the Capitol building, toured St. John's Episcopal Church, and walked up and down many streets, taking pictures.
 We also toured St Margaret's Cemetery.

 We had a safe and uneventful ride home.